Pleasley

 The bulk of the village is in the Derbyshire district of Bolsover, and constitutes a civil parish of the same name.
 The population of this civil parish at the 2011 Census was 2,305.
 The part in Nottinghamshire is in the district of Mansfield and is unparished.
-Pleasley is not mentioned in Domesday when it was part of Glapwell parish.
+Pleasley is not mentioned in the Domesday Book when it was part of Glapwell parish.